nicholasurban/Viome-Tool/README.md

 ## Motivation

 > Aside from a bulky PDF document, Viome does not allow users to export data.
-I reached out to customer support and they let me know that there are no plans to allow exporting to CSV or other formats.
+I reached out to customer support and they informed me that they have no plans to allow CSV data exportation.
 The mobile app requires me to login every single time I open it.

 ## Taking Control of My Data